marcelleonlafebre/lab_manualcloud/non_functional_demo_lab.md

 - Makes reference to a s3 files to populate the data, the location is s3://redshift-downloads/TPC-DS/2.13/1TB/customer_address/
 ![Sample Output](img/script_table_exc.png)

 4\.
-You must repeat this step for every table of tpcds.
+You must repeat this step for every table of tpc-ds benchmark.

 5\.
 Finally the tables will be ready to be accesed throught the data source type: AWS Glue Data Catalog in order to be ready for the tpcds data to be accessed from the EMR Clusters with only activate one property.